learn-co-curriculum/dsc-object-oriented-attributes-with-functions/README.md

 ## Writing more complicated methods using attriubtes

 Imagine a reporting method for the business that will return the top 5 customers to date based on their purchase history.
 To do this, you'd have to determine the total purchases made by customers and then sort our customers by this.
-Currently the data needed for that is stored within a customer object within the orders attribute which is a list of dictionaries.
+Currently, the data needed for that is stored within a customer object within the orders attribute which is a list of dictionaries.
 Quite the mouthful there; an object with an attribute that's a list of dictionaries.
 Breaking down the problem into constituent parts can help reduce solving the same problems over and over again.
-As such, before writing a larger business function to retrieve the top 5 customers, a constituent piece is to update the customer object to also keep track of total spent.
+As such, before writing a larger business function to retrieve the top 5 customers, a constituent piece is to update the customer object to also keep track of the total spent.

 ```python